Case Study 7: VitalGov Health Services - Scenario Paper

 | Technology modernization budget | $45 million over 3 years |

 The Governor has authorized a 3-year, $45M technology modernization program to replace fragmented legacy systems with a unified constituent engagement platform.
-The program must comply with FedRAMP Moderate (required for state agencies receiving federal funding) and HIPAA (all programs handle protected health information).
+The program must comply with FedRAMP High (required for state agencies receiving federal funding and handling PHI at scale) and HIPAA (all programs handle protected health information).

 State CIO (Dr. Angela Torres): “We have five disconnected systems built across three decades.
 A mother enrolling in WIC cannot see her Medicaid status.
 A disease outbreak requires manual calls to 62 counties.
 This modernization is about constituent outcomes, not technology.”

-State CISO (Marcus Williams): “FedRAMP Moderate is non-negotiable — our federal funding depends on it.
+State CISO (Marcus Williams): “FedRAMP High is non-negotiable - our federal funding and CMS matching depend on it.
 Every system touching PHI must meet HIPAA.
 And we have 62 county health departments, each with their own Active Directory.
 Identity is our biggest headache.”

 Medicaid Director (Patricia Hernandez): “We process 15,000 eligibility determinations per day.
 MMIS is a 20-year-old mainframe running COBOL.
-It cannot be replaced during this project, but our caseworkers need modern tools to interact with it.”
+It cannot be replaced during this project, but our caseworkers need modern tools to interact with it.
+Right now they spend four minutes on every eligibility lookup.
+Multiply that by 15,000 and ask me why our renewal backlog is six weeks.”

 Epidemiology Director (Dr. James Park): “When a reportable disease case comes in, I need to notify the CDC within 24 hours.
 Right now that involves three systems and manual data entry.
-During an outbreak, we need real-time situational awareness across all 62 counties.”
+During an outbreak, we need real-time situational awareness across all 62 counties.
+During the last regional outbreak, I had a field team in three counties with no connectivity to our surveillance database.”

 Current State